mesosphere/marathon/docs/docs/ports.md

 In this example, as with the previous one, it is necessary to use a service discovery solution such as HAProxy to proxy requests from service ports to host ports.

 If you want the applications service ports to be equal to its host ports, you can set `requirePorts` to `true` (`requirePorts` is `false` by default).
-This will tell Marathon to only schedule this application on agents which have these ports available:
+This will tell Marathon to only schedule this application on agents that have these ports available:

 ```json
     "ports": [